 The Company may enter into interest rate, index and currency exchange rate swap agreements for the purposes of attempting to obtain a particular desired return at a lower cost to the Company than if the Company had invested directly in an instrument that yielded that desired return.
 Swap agreements are two party contracts entered into primarily by institutional investors for periods ranging from a few days to more than one year.
 In a standard "swap" transaction, two parties agree to exchange the returns (or differential in rates of return) earned or realised on particular predetermined investments or instruments.
-The gross returns to be exchanged or "swapped" between the parties are calculated with respect to a "notional amount", i.e., the return on or increase in value of a particular US dollar amount invested at a particular interest rate, in a particular foreign currency, or in a "basket" of securities representing a particular the obligations which the parties to a swap agreement have agreed to exchange.
+The gross returns to be exchanged or "swapped" between the parties are calculated with respect to a "notional amount", i.e., the return on or increase in value of a particular US dollar amount invested at a particular interest rate, in a particular foreign currency, or in a "basket" of securities representing a particular index.
+The "notional amount" of the swap agreement is only a fictive basis on which to calculate the obligations which the parties to a swap agreement have agreed to exchange.
 The Company's obligations (or rights) under a swap agreement will generally be equal only to the net amount to be paid or received under the agreement based on the relative values of the positions held by each party to the agreement (the "net amount").